-- Numerous studies have shown a high rate of subclinical seizures among infants with moderate to severe encephalopathy.
+- 1. Numerous studies have shown a high rate of subclinical seizures among infants with moderate to severe encephalopathy.
 Thus, all infants with an abnormal neurologic exam meeting criteria for therapeutic hypothermia should have EEG monitoring initiated during cooling and continued through rewarming. - 2.
-Please order a stat vEEG and page the on-call EEG tech to let them know that a stat EEG order has been placed.
-If there are no clinical concerns for seizure, page the neurology fellow for preliminary results after the EEG leads have been in place for approximately 1 hour.
-Place a formal neurology consult for seizure activity or if the primary team desires a consult.
+Please order a stat video EEG and page the on-call EEG tech to let them know that a stat EEG order has been placed.
+If there are no clinical concerns for seizure, page neurology for preliminary results after the EEG leads have been in place for approximately 1 hour.
+Place a formal neurology consult.
 Note that all EEG leads used at UNC are MRI compatible.